 When you sit back and reflect on Thanksgiving there is much to learn from the events that led to its creation.
-It is quite a testament to the power of the human spirit and our individual and collective capacity to accomplish great things especially when we work together.
-When life is stripped down to its bare necessities you learn alot about your fellow human beings.
+It is quite a testament to the power of the human spirit and our individual and collective capacity to accomplish remarkable things, especially when we work together.
+When life is stripped down to its bare necessities you learn a lot about your fellow human beings.
 While sadly, some people use survival as a rationale for poor behavior, history seems to vindicate that most of us try to do the right things even under the most adverse circumstances.
 I’d like to offer a few observations about the genesis of the holiday:

 Second, instead of going their separate ways once they left the ships, they decided to form communities.
-The basic premise being that working together towards a common goal everyone had a better chance of surviving.
+The basic premise being that by working together toward a common goal everyone had a better chance of surviving.
 When you combine and leverage the strengths of a group of individuals with a wide variety of skills and talents, everyone benefits.
-I am sure there were a few who decided to go it alone (and probably suffered unnecessarily as a result), but for the most part they stuck together and forged a collective identity.
+I am sure there were a few who decided to go it alone (and suffered unnecessarily as a result), but they stuck together and forged a collective identity.
 It’s amazing what can be accomplished when everyone is on the same page, working together with a win-win mindset.

-As we sit in our warm comfortable homes, eating too much food, watching football and planning Black Friday shopping excursions, we should pause and reflect on how the courageous actions of a relatively small group of people working together towards a common goal, driven by strong spiritual values, who risked everything to form a new and better life for their families while peacefully coexisting with people much different from them, helped form the foundation of our country.
+As we sit in our warm comfortable homes, eating too much food, watching football, and planning Black Friday shopping excursions, we should pause and reflect on the courageous actions of a relatively small group of people.
+Their example of working together towards a common goal, driven by strong spiritual values, risking everything to form a new and better life for their families while peacefully coexisting with people much different from them, formed the foundation of our country.
 History is full of examples of people who overcame great odds at significant personal expense to carve out a better future for those who followed behind them.
-We should certainly count our many blessing this holiday season, however, we should also be grateful to this brave group of people who made it possible for us to be here in the first place.
+We should certainly count our many blessings this holiday season, however, we should also be grateful to this brave group of people who made it possible for us to be here in the first place.

 - Happy Thanksgiving 2019! (capacity-building.com)